Through the effective, efficient and directed management

 use of cellular telephones.

-Employment begins with one week of observation followed by a two-week
+Employment begins with one week of observation followed by a three-week

 Communications Academy covering systems, geography, procedures, and